Three Ways to Overcome Writer’s Block

-Ever have a great opening to your story but don’t quite no where to go next with it?
+Ever have a great opening to your story but don’t quite know where to go next with it?
 If you’re thinking you may have a bad case of writer’s block, then the time has come for a little Rx to the malady.
 Here are three techniques that other writers have successfully used.

 Keep outlining

 Usually the cause of writer’s block is that the writer hasn’t thought enough about the story.
 This is where outlining can prove beneficial.
-It allows you to write what each scene in the story generally will be about –specifically its main conflict and an outcome – so that you later can creatively expand upon it by filling in the details of the setting, beat-by-beat action, and dialogue between characters.
+It allows you to write what each scene in the story generally will be about – specifically its main conflict and an outcome – so that you later can creatively expand upon it by filling in the details of the setting, beat-by-beat action, and dialogue between characters.
 Think of the outline as mere stage directions with you the author are the actor who makes those instructions come alive.

 Write through it